-On February 10, 2015, the Company entered into an exclusive patent license agreement (the "Exclusive Patent License Agreement") with the NIH under which the Company received an exclusive, worldwide license under a patent related to selected TILs.
+On February 10, 2015, the Company entered into an exclusive patent license agreement (the "Exclusive Patent License Agreement") with the NIH under which the Company received an exclusive, worldwide license under a patent related to the selected TILs, TIL patents.
 This license was superseded and replaced by the Second Amended and Restated Patent License Agreement.